shn2016/leetcode-javascript/Easy/README.md

 # Leetcode - Javascript - Easy

-Currently working on easy leetcode problems, and I have now finished 100 of them (almost 285), while some problems are not supported in Javascript.
+This folder includes the mid level problems of Leetcode, using native Javascript language, and I have now finished 100 of them (almost 285), while some problems are not supported in Javascript.

 I see this repository as learning process is algorithm and my self-improvement;